Our-Destiny/Destiny-The-Birth/README.md

-# The Birth Of Destiny `[This Repo is Incomplete and Under Maintainance.
-Stay Tuned For Updates]`
+# The Birth Of Destiny

 `This repository contains the first and initial steps taken by the founders Hariprasad and Ribin Baby as a part of learning to create a basic rule-based chatbot.`